Investing in quality companies at attractive valuations for income and growth

 These reviews typically take several days to complete and they explain, in detail, why a particular company is about to be bought or sold.

 The newsletter is published a few days before I make the trade in the model portfolio and my family’s portfolios, so subscribers get a chance to act on the information (or not) before I do.

-- Monthly issues of the UK Value Investor newsletter, published during the first week of each month in PDF and HTML format.
+- Monthly issues of UK Value Investor, published during the first week of each month in PDF format.

-- A FREE copy of my book, The Defensive Value Investor.
+- A FREE copy of The Defensive Value Investor.

 - Exclusivity, with the number of subscribers strictly limited to 300.

 - A 14-day money back guarantee: If you’re not 100% satisfied just cancel within your first 14 days for a full refund.

 Auto renews.
 Cancel anytime.

 Do you back your ideas with your own money?

 Yes.
 More than 90% of my family’s investments are held in exactly the same companies as the model portfolio.